ChaoBonnie/covid_data_vis/README.md

-# COVID Data Visualization
+# COVID-19 Data Visualization
-Visualization code for a study on COVID-19 data.
+Visualization code for a study on COVID-19 data based in Toronto and Turin.